-One of the nation’s longest-running street festivals is coming back for its 66th rendition!
-The historic North Beach Festival will take over the North Beach neighborhood from 10am-6pm on June 18 and 19.
-It’s an opportunity to enjoy live music at multiple stages, dozens of vendors selling gourmet food and arts and crafts, and exciting activities for kids and adults.
+One of the nation’s longest-running street festivals is coming back for its 67th rendition!
+The historic North Beach Festival will take over the North Beach neighborhood from 10am-6pm on June 17 and 18, 2023.
+It’s an opportunity to enjoy live music at 4 different stages, dozens of vendors selling gourmet food and arts and crafts, thrilling acrobatic performances, and exciting activities for kids and adults.

 Attendees will also have the chance to watch artists create gorgeous Italian street paintings called Madonnari, which are painted on the sidewalk using chalk as a medium.
 An accompanying kids’ chalk area will be available for younger attendees to try their hand at this traditional art form, which is a favorite of many at the festival.